-Randy M. Mastro, a partner in the New York office of Gibson, Dunn & Crutcher, is Co-Chair of the Firm’s Litigation Practice Group, which The American Lawyer has named “Litigation Department of the Year” three out of the last four competitions and a finalist four times in a row – both unprecedented achievements.
+Randy M. Mastro, a partner in the New York office of Gibson, Dunn & Crutcher, is Co-Chair of the Firm’s Litigation Practice Group, which The American Lawyer has named “Litigation Department of the Year” three out of its last five competitions and a finalist five times in a row – both unprecedented achievements.
 He also serves on the Firm’s Management and Executive Committees.

 Mr. Mastro has represented such clients as AIG, Chevron, Amazon, Empire Blue Cross Blue Shield, Estee Lauder, Madison Square Garden, Cablevision, Dow Jones, Verizon, Dart, DraftKings, Home Depot, Daimler, Wynn, JPMorgan, GE Capital, Park Place/Caesar’s, Quest Diagnostics, IAC/Home Shopping Network, Bear Stearns, Bank of New York Mellon, Empire Merchants, Edison Schools, Edison Properties, Peter Kalikow, the LeFrak Organization, Saks, Ziff Davis, UBS Financial Services, Xerox, Octagon, Martina Hingis, Anna Kournikova, and Steffi Graf.